SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 *Lucrezia Reichlin's [Presentation on Nowcast](https://www.oecd.org/naec/new-economic-policymaking/NAEC_2019_Nowcasting_L_Reichlin.pdf)*

+Just as the chart below glimpses, the complexity arises mostly from two aspects.
 On one hand, these indicators are published at different frequencies.
-For example, we have indicators such as GDP, which is published on a quarterly basis, PMI, which is published monthly, or even indicators released at higher frequencies like electricity usage, market data and so on.
-On the other hand, the publish schedule can vary significantly for different indicators.
-For instance, GDP and Industrial Production  are typically published more than one month after the reporting period, while PMI is usually published immediately after the reporting period.
+For example, GDP is published quarterly, PMI is published monthly, railroad traffic is published weekly... etc. On the other hand, the publish schedule can vary significantly for different indicators.
+For instance, GDP and Industrial Production are typically published less than two months after the reporting period, while PMI is usually published immediately after the reporting period.
+Regular econometrical method can't deal with such jagged data efficiently!

-Fortunately, we have the nowcast model at our disposal to navigate this complex data flow.
+Fortunately, we have the nowcasting model at our disposal to navigate this complex data flow.
 Originally developed with a primary focus on monitoring GDP growth at central banks, the nowcast model provides a cohesive statistical framework to handle the irregular and mixed-frequency nature of economic data.
 This model empowers us to establish a robust system that continually updates our insights on economies based on the incremental release of data, regardless of its irregular frequency and release schedule.

 In this blog, we will explore the remarkable capabilities of the nowcasting model.
 We will delve into the intuition behind this powerful tool, focusing on its modeling and estimation aspects.
 Additionally, we will provide practical insights on ways to incorporate this model into the decision-making process through illustrative toy examples.